ithrive/ithrive.github.io/about.md

           A lot of what I know and teach has come from searching for solutions to my own injuries and issues.
         </p>
         <p>
           I used to suffer from a lot of lower back issues.
-My journey in addressing these issues lead me to Pilates, soft-tissue therapy and, more recently, GEMS.
+My journey in addressing these issues lead me to Pilates, soft-tissue therapy and, more recently, JEMS.
         </p>
         <p>
           These systems have hugely helped me in achieving a sense of comfort in my body I hadn't experienced for years.